compsci201/compsci201.github.io/nbody/2-program-specs.md

 and should produce [this animation](http://www.cs.duke.edu/courses/cps100e/spring10/assign/nbody/nbody-planets.mov).

 To make the viewing experience more enjoyable, uncomment the commented line in main to play the theme to 2001: A Space Odyssey using `StdAudio` and the file 2001.mid.
 You can have the program instead play the theme to Superman using superman.mid.

+### Your analysis

+In your README.txt, you will answer two questions about the simulation of the bodies described in planets.txt.

+1. What is the final position of the planets after 1,000,000 seconds with a timestep (i.e. Δt) of 25,000.
+2. For what values of timeStep (e.g., Δt > T), does the simulation no longer behave correctly?
+That is, the planets planets no longer follow their orbits around the Sun.
+Explain how you arrived at your answer.